 Free use of English Exercises | Cambridge ESOL English Exercises | Free Online Language Tests Practise for your Cambridge ESOL Exams with our free exercises below.
 You will find various types of exercise from the Use of English sections of these exams to help you prepare for First Certificate in English (FCE), Certificate of Advanced English (CAE) or Certificate of Proficiency in English (CPE).
 These free exercises have an optional time limit so you can test yourself in similar conditions to the exam: you will see a timer that counts down to zero; when it reaches zero your exercise will be automatically submitted.
 You can pause or switch off the timer if you wish.
 The exercises on these pages were all written by International House Bristol staff and you will not find the same exercises on any other website or in any coursebook.
 Find out more about studying for FCE, CAE and CPE on one of our Cambridge Exam courses.

+100 Exquisite Adjectives By Mark Nichol Adjectives — descriptive words that modify nouns — often come under fire for their cluttering quality, but often it’s quality, not quantity, that is the issue.
+Plenty of tired adjectives are available to spoil a good sentence, but when you find just the right word for the job, enrichment ensues.
+Subscribe to Receive our Articles and Exercises via Email You will improve your English in only 5 minutes per day, guaranteed!
+21 Responses to “100 Exquisite Adjectives” Rebecca Fantastic list!
 Free IELTS Preparation Online - ESL The IELTS (International English Language Testing System) test provides an evaluation of English for those who wish to study or train in English.
 It is very similar to the TOEFL (Test of English as a Foreign Language) required by North American universities and colleges.
 IELTS is a jointly managed test by the University of Cambridge ESOL Examinations, British Council and IDP Education Australia.
-The test is accepted by many professional organizations in Australia and New Zealand, including the New Zealand Immigration Service, the Australian Department of Immigration.
 If you are interested in studying and / or training in Australia or New Zealand, this is the test best adapted to your qualification needs.
 Studying for the IELTS test usually involves a long course.
-Up until now, there have been few resources on the Internet for First Certificate preparation.
-What Is the IELTS?
-Study Resources Now that you know what you will be working towards, it's time to get down to work!
+Academic Reading: 3 sections, 40 items, 60 minutes Academic Writing: 2 tasks: 150 words and 250 words, 60 minutes General Training Reading: 3 sections, 40 items, 60 minutes General Training Writing: 2 tasks: 150 words and 250 words, 60 minutes Listening: 4 sections, 40 items, 30 minutes Speaking: 11 to 14 minutes What Is the IELTS?
+Study Resources